We allow borrowers to use 12 or 24 months of bank statements in place of tax returns to prove that they have good cash flow.

 Typically, you will need to prove a full 24 months of self-employment, however, 12 months may be allowed in some cases.

-3 to 6 months of the new payment amount must be in your bank, retirement or stock account as “reserves” at close of escrow.
+Reserves: A few months of the new payment amount must be in your bank, retirement or stock account as “reserves” at close of escrow.
 Higher loan amounts may require more reserves.

 Maximum DTI (debt to income ratio) 50% Full Appraisal is required.
 You must have a good payment history of renting or a rent free letter is required when a paid rental history is not applicable Gift funds are allowed for funds to close, although Applicant must have some of their own money.
 The business must have a minimum two-year operating history with one of the following; a letter from either the businesses tax professional, regulatory agency or licensing bureau, certifying two-years of self-employment in same business.
 Verify that the business is active and operating.
 Borrowers must own a minimum of 25% of business to be considered self-employed.